What Is the NASA 12-Minute Brain Song? Origins, Science & What You Need to Know

 Understanding what The Brain Song is built on requires understanding two concepts: gamma brainwaves and BDNF.
 Neither is pseudoscience — both are legitimate areas of active neuroscience research.

-The Brain Song is designed to use structured sound patterns to encourage the brain to shift toward gamma frequency states during the 12-minute listening period.
+The Brain Song is designed to use structured sound patterns to encourage gamma brainwave activity and support conditions in which BDNF production is encouraged.

 Is the NASA Brain Song Real?
 An Honest Assessment